A New Album Turns The Sound Of Endangered Birds Into Electronic Music

 As with the first album, all of the profits from the new release will support specific organizations, including Birds Caribbean.
 Its executive director, Lisa Sorensen, explains how A Guide to the Birdsong of Mexico, Central America and the Caribbean will not only help her efforts but may also yield extended benefits.

 "There might be a beautiful place to go see birds but there's no trail, there's no interpretive signage there to tell you about what you're seeing," Sorensen says.
-"So we're envisioning that funding from this project will help us advance both those efforts: building the supply and building the demand for sustainable-burden nature tourism."
+"So we're envisioning that funding from this project will help us advance both those efforts: building the supply and building the demand for sustainable bird and nature tourism."

 That's project founder Robin Perkins' wish too.